jundalisay/sp/content/en/social/economics/principles/part-2/chapter-01.md

 {{< i s="/graphics/econ/law2.png" a="Second Law" >}}

+> Value is created to remove the lack in society

 <!-- n n="*It explains why people always make an effort to better themselves just as time always moves forward.
 The causal mechanism is the cycling of the Positive and Negative forces" -->